fastai/fastai/docs/test.md

 * [`pytest-randomly`](https://github.com/pytest-dev/pytest-randomly)

    This module has a very similar functionality/interface, but it doesn't have the bucket modes available in `pytest-random-order`.
+It has the same problem of imposing itself once installed.

 ### To GPU or not to GPU